Coronavirus/ COVID-19 Information and Update

 A Letter from Dr. Kaufman

 I would like to share the most up to date information with you so we can take care of you and protect you at the same time.
-Please call or e-mail with questions or concerns.
+Please call or e-mail the office with questions or concerns.
 Your safety is our top priority.

 With the COVID-19 situation now stabilized here in New York, we are returning to a new normal.
 The American Society of Breast Surgeons (ASBrS) and the American College of Radiology (ACR) recommend that medical facilities return to the new normal for all routine breast exams and screening exams (to include screening mammography, ultrasound, and MRI).
 Most imaging centers are up and running at full availability.

 The recommendation above will continue and then be reevaluated periodically.

 In addition to screening tests, etc, routine office visits and consultations are now back to normal.
 The hospital, our breast center and the operating room are now running on a normal schedule.

 Breast biopsies and breast surgical procedures have returned to normal scheduling.
 On a positive note there are fewer and fewer patients with active COVID-19 infection in the hospital.
 We are taking every precaution to protect our patients and staff in all of our facilities.
 This includes, social distancing, wearing of masks, frequent hand washing, extensive cleaning and sanitizing the facilities.
 All patients entering our office, Hospital, and Breast Center are screened for COVID-19 with a questionnaire prior to their appointment.

 Hopefully, everything will be back to normal in the very near future.
 We are hoping that the Vaccines are safe and effective.
 We look forward to the development of new life saving treatments every day.

 The CDC recommends several measures people can take to prevent the spread of coronavirus.

 - Avoid close contact with people who are sick